zbeislerOSI/OCS-Docs/Content_Portal/Documentation/Assets/Assets-API.md

 ***

 ## `Create Asset`
-Create a new asset with a specified ID.
+Create a new asset with a specified Id.

 If the asset the user is trying to create references an asset type (via the AssetTypeId property) and if there is the corresponding asset type has a metadatum with the same id, then the name and sds type code of the metadatum on the asset must be null.
 If the asset type does not have metadatum with a corresponding id, name and sds type code may not be null.